samringer/samringer.github.io/_posts/2018-09-02-loss-functions.md

 <img src="{{site.url}}/assets/images/Loss_Functions/Mean_Squared_Error_Larger.png" alt="Mean_Squared_Error_Annotated" width="560" height="215" class="center_6">

 The squared term means that larger differences between $\hat{y}_i$ and $y_i$ will contribute far more to the final value of the loss function than smaller differences.
-Mean squared error is also directly differentiable so we don't have to perform any reparameterization.

 ### Classification & Cross-Entropy

 The mean squared and mean absolute error loss function are most suited to a type of prediction known as *regression*.

-When ever we are using our network to predict a continous value (*like the price of a house* or *a person's height*) we are performing regression.
+When ever we are using our network to predict a continuous value (*like the price of a house* or *a person's height*) we are performing regression.
 This is opposed to *classification* where we try to predict the *class* of something (*e.g. What breed of dog is in this picture?
 Is this picture a panda or an armadillo?*).

 As discussed in the above section about probabilities, the output of a classfier will be a number between 0 and 1.
 When performing classification, the most common loss function used is **cross-entropy**.
 For the *binary classification* panda-armadillo problem, it looks like this: